 Accounts receivable include loans made by CRS for micro-finance programming, which provide credit to the working poor, and encompass both loans direct to the final borrower as well as loans to local partners who operate these programs.
 In some instances, CRS may contribute loan balances to local partners.
-At September 30, 2011 and 2010, micro-finance loans receivable totaled \$6,059,000 and \$7,062,000, respectively.
-As of September 30, 2011 and 2010, the allowances for doubtful accounts on all accounts receivable and microfinance loans were \$7,504,000 and \$5,525,000, respectively.
-Other assets include charitable trust receivables of \$10,479,000 and \$9,968,000 at September 30, 2011 and 2010, respectively.
-The remaining portion of accounts receivable and other assets at September 30, 2011 and 2010, consists of trade receivables and prepaid expenses.
+At September 30, 2013, accounts receivable and other assets consist of the following (in thousands):